Systemic lupus erythematosusLupus

 Pregnancy and SLE

-Women with lupus who conceive face high-risk pregnancies that increase the risks for themselves and their babies.
+Women with lupus who become pregnant face increased risks for themselves and their babies.
 It is important for women to understand the potential complications and plan accordingly.
 The most important advice is to try to avoid becoming pregnant when lupus is active.
 Research suggests that the following factors predict a successful pregnancy:

 Treatment for Mild SLE